Follow these three simple steps to get in the groove—and maybe even look forward to your workouts.

 Your body might feel a bit achier than it used to or your energy levels might take a hit more often than you’d like, he says.
 These things are completely normal and shouldn’t stop you from being active—but they often still do.

-If that seems like a lofty target and you feel your motivation slipping, follow these steps to get back on track—and eventually make exercise a habit.
+If that seems like a lofty target and you feel your fitness motivation slipping, follow these steps to get back on track—and eventually make exercise a habit.

 Step #1: Change the Way You Set Goals (Hint: Smaller Is Better)

-Setting goals that are too big can actually impede your motivation, Samendinger says.
+Setting goals that are too big can actually impede your fitness motivation, Samendinger says.
 If you haven’t jogged in a while and tell yourself your first run will last an hour, you might feel overwhelmed when it comes time to hit the pavement.
 The result?
 You don’t run at all.

 “Your goals should be realistic, manageable, and incremental,” Samendinger says.